marcominerva/SimpleAuthentication/README.md

           // Otherwise, you need to register an IApiKeyValidator implementation that will be used
           // to validate the API Key.
           //"ApiKeyValue": "f1I7S5GXa4wQDgLQWgz0",
-          "DefaultUsername": "ApiUser" // Required ApiKeyValue is used }
+          "DefaultUserName": "ApiUser" // Required ApiKeyValue is used }
     }